Get Your Realtek WiFi Working on Linux

 2. Reboot

 A reboot loads the new driver.
-Your WiFi adapter should appear automatically afterward.
+Your WiFi adapter should appear automatically.

 3. Verify